 Sliding your stop to choke (but not too tight) the trade so that the profit target can ratchet higher.
 In other words, it may hit a 100% profit.
 And then slide the stop to the next level – say 50%, let the trade run a touch more.
 And lock in the full 100% profit as your minimum and then have a free swing if it moves higher – 200% if that is available – albeit with the security of your first 100% locked in.
 Ratcheting like this is a skill in itself.
 And really reflects a traders’ strategy development and expertise in reading their market.

 Then there is the scenario of late afternoon exhaustion patterns – after all, why sit up all night trading, when you could be doing so in a far more effective and lifestyle orientated way!

-Having a rule where, if you are trading short and going into an afternoon exhaustion pattern, you keep your position open to capitalise on the price action, but if you are long, you close.
-This is not discretionary – it is process and is as a direct result of being an expert in your selected market.
-This is how you make big in roads in your edge ratio and have a very positive skew in your equity curve.
-As an aside, this particular element, was just one of several developments to our Nikkei Trader strategy over the past few months.
+Having a rule where, if you are trading short and going into an afternoon exhaustion pattern.
+You keep your position open to capitalise on the price action, but if you are long, you close.
+This is not discretionary – it is a process and is as a direct result of being an expert in your selected market.
+This is how you make big inroads in your edge ratio.
+And have a very positive skew in your equity curve.
+As an aside, this particular element.
+Was just one of several developments to our Nikkei Trader strategy over the past few months.

 Now if all this sounds a bit too much like hard work, why not outsource it.
 Hard work, good for the soul as it is, rarely sounds fun.
 To give you an example, if it were down to me, the lawns at home would be like a jungle.
 I get busy and other things get in the way.
 More fun things or really anything that doesn’t involve gardening!